 An obliged entity shall prepare a risk assessment to identify and assess the risks of money laundering and terrorist financing.
 The risk assessment shall be updated on a regular basis.
-The risk assessment and the changes made to it shall be supplied without undue delay to the competent supervisory authority or the bar association at their request.
+The risk assessment and the changes made to it shall be supplied without undue delay to the competent supervisory authority or the Finnish Bar Association at their request.